-It seems like there are as many different circuit board sizes and shapes as there are stars in the sky.
-If you have been working for a company that only makes boards according to a few standard form factors, then you may not realize just how diverse all of the different sizes and shapes can be.
-Round boards, square boards, boards with notches and cutouts in them, boards with odd angle corners and boards with multiple corners and contours.
+It seems like there are as many different circuit board shapes and sizes as there are stars in the sky.
+If you have been working for a company that only makes boards according to a few standard form factors, then you may not know just how diverse all of the different sizes and shapes can be.
+Round boards, square boards, boards with notches and cutouts in them, boards with odd angle corners, and boards with multiple corners and contours.

-A list of all the possible different shapes and sizes for PCBs would be endless, and you should be prepared to create any of them.
+A list of all the possible different shapes and sizes for PCBs would be endless, but you should know fundamental design rule applications to be ready for any of them.

-The first thing that you will want to do is to figure out what size and shape your board needs to be.
-We won’t spend time here on that process as that is usually dictated by the needs of the design and your company.
-You should be familiar though with the different PCB design technologies as that will directly apply to how you will eventually create your board outline.
+The first thing that you will want to do is to figure out what PCB size and shape your board needs to be.
+We won’t spend time on that process as that is usually dictated by the needs of the design or your company.

-You can find some very useful information on that by looking at this concise document from Altium on the makeup of printed circuit boards.
+In more flexible circumstances, many of the PCB design technologies will directly affect the optimal board shape.
+You can find some very useful information on that by looking at this concise document from Altium Designer on the makeup of printed circuit boards.

-Next, you need to have a blank PCB ready to work with in your Altium design.
-To do that you will go to File > New > PCB as you can see in the picture below.
+Next, you need to have a blank PCB ready to work with in your Altium Designer layout.
+To do that, you will go to File > New > PCB as you can see in the picture below.
 You will be prompted for a name and for the purpose of this article we gave our PCB the name of “Test”.
 With the PCB created in your project, you are now ready to start working on your board outline.

-Altium comes by default with a 6-inch by 4-inch rectangular board outline when you create a new PCB object.
-Often times you can simply use that board outline and modify it according to your needs as we will do here.
+Altium Designer opens with a default PCB size of 6-inches by 4-inches in a rectangular board outline (when you create a new PCB object).
+Often times you can use that board outline and modify it according to your needs as we will do here.
 The first step will be to set the origin by going to Edit > Origin > Set as you can see on the left side of the picture below.